LloydApter/Project-4-Feed-Reader-Testing/README.md

 #1.
 RSS Feeds

 It was important to check that the RSS feed array was complete, i.e. the Jasmine specs confirmed that the feeds array is populated and that all feed objects of the array contained both URL and name values.
 This was a test completed on the SPA app.js file.
+JavaScript Array Every method was used to iterate over the array for both name and url values to ensure all values are defined.

 #2.
 Side menu

 By default the side menu of the SPA is hidden.
 When the menu icon (top left hand corner) is clicked the side menu appears.
 When the menu icon is clicked again it is hidden (toggles).
 This Jasmine test was completed on the index.html via simulating clicks on the menu icon and then testing the expected results, using JavaScript vanilla HTMLElement.click() method.
+All specs where moved into one suite and a beforeEach was added as a tear down before running each spec to check and ensure the menu was in the default state before running each spec.

 #3.
 Async API